Plankalkül: History of programming

 While working on his doctoral dissertation, Zuse developed the first known formal system of algorithm notation capable of handling branches and loops.
 In 1942 he began writing a chess program in Plankalkül.
 In 1944, Zuse met with the German logician and philosopher Heinrich Scholz, who expressed appreciation for Zuse's utilization of logical calculus.
 In 1945, Zuse described Plankalkül in an unpublished book.
-The collapse of Nazi Germany, however, prevented him from submitting his manuscript.
+The collapse of Nazi Germany prevented him from submitting his manuscript.

 At that time the only two working computers in the world were ENIAC and Harvard Mark I, neither of which used a compiler, and ENIAC needed to be reprogrammed for each task by changing how the wires were connected.

-Although most of his computers were destroyed by Allied bombs, Zuse was able to rescue one machine, the Z4, and move it to the Alpine village of Hinterstein (part of Bad Hindelang).
+Although most of his computers were destroyed by Allied bombs, Zuse was able to rescue one machine, the Z4, and move it to the Alpine village of Hinterstein, part of Bad Hindelang.

 The very first attempt to devise an algorithmic language was undertaken in 1948 by K. Zuse.
 His notation was quite general, but the proposal never attained the consideration it deserved.